haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ### Installing CNS
-The other required piece of software to run HADDOCK is its computational engine, CNS (Crystallography and NMR System – [https://cns-online.org](https://cns-online.org){:target="_blank"} ).
-CNS is freely available for non-profit organisations.
-In order to get access to all features of HADDOCK you will need to recompile CNS using the additional files provided in the HADDOCK distribution in the `varia/cns1.3` directory.
+The other required piece of software to run HADDOCK is its computational engine, CNS (Crystallography and NMR System – [https://cns-online.org](https://cns-online.org){:target="_blank"}).
+CNS is freely available for non-profit organizations.
+In order to get access to all features of HADDOCK you will need to compile CNS using the additional files provided in the HADDOCK distribution in the `varia/cns1.3` directory.
 Compilation of CNS might be non-trivial.
-Some guidance on installing cns can is provided in the online HADDOCK3 documentation page [here](https://www.bonvinlab.org/haddock3/CNS.html){:target="_blank"}.
+Some guidance on installing CNS is provided in the online HADDOCK3 documentation page [here](https://www.bonvinlab.org/haddock3/CNS.html){:target="_blank"}.

 <br>
 ### Installing HADDOCK3

-In this tutorial we will make use of the new HADDOCK3 version.
+In this tutorial we will make use of the HADDOCK3 version.
 In case HADDOCK3 is not pre-installed in your system you will have to install it.

-To obtaine HADDOCK3 navigate to [its official repository][haddock-repo], fill the registration form, and then follow the [installation instructions](https://www.bonvinlab.org/haddock3/INSTALL.html){:target="_blank"}.
+To obtain HADDOCK3 navigate to [its official repository][haddock-repo], fill the registration form, and then follow the [installation instructions](https://www.bonvinlab.org/haddock3/INSTALL.html){:target="_blank"}.

 <br>
 ### Auxiliary software

 **[FreeSASA][link-freesasa]**: FreeSASA will be used to identify surface-accessible residues (pre-calculated data are provided).
 The software can be easily installed into your HADDOCK3 python installation with:

 <a class="prompt prompt-cmd">